Muhammed-Elmasry/Hospital-Web-App/README.md

 # Hospital Web App

 ## Overview
 The Hospital Web App is a web-based application designed to manage hospital operations such as patient records, appointments, and staff management.
-It is built using HTML, CSS, and Python.
+It is built using Django, a high-level Python web framework.

 ## Features
 - Patient Management: Add, update, and delete patient records.